kohirens/aws-tf-s3-website/README.md

 The following resources will be made.

-* ACM Certificate - An certificate to allow CloudFront to serve the website over HTTPS.
+* ACM Certificate - A certificate to allow CloudFront to serve the website over HTTPS.
-* CloudFront distribution - To allow HTTPS and serve the static content from S3.
+* CloudFront distribution - To allow caching content to reduce latency, multiple origins, and encryption in transit via HTTPS.
-* S3 bucket - Playing the part of storage for the Lambda function to pull from and as an origin for the CloudFront server for serving static content.
+* S3 bucket - Serve as cloud storage for static content and assets for generating dynamic content.
-* Lambda function - [Using a Lambda function URL] feature will allow it to be used as a CloudFront origin to server of dynamic content.
+* Lambda function - [Using a Lambda function URL] feature will allow it to be used as a CloudFront origin (backend) to serve dynamic content, with access to the S3 bucket to use as long-term storage.
+* IAM inline S3 policy - Granting CloudFront direct access.
-* IAM inline policy - Attached to the Lambda execution role, giving access to write to a CloudWatch log group and get objects from the S3 bucket.
+* IAM Role and Policy - Attached to the Lambda execution role, giving access to write to a CloudWatch log group and put/get objects from the S3 bucket.
 * Route 53 hosted zone - Optionally deploy the zone for the website.
 * Route 53 alias record - Directs traffic to the CloudFront distribution.